nvbn/thefuck/README.md

 * `yarn_command_replaced` &ndash; fixes replaced `yarn` commands;
 * `yarn_help` &ndash; makes it easier to open `yarn` documentation;

-Enabled by default only on specific platforms:
+The following rules are enabled by default on specific platforms only:

 * `apt_get` &ndash; installs app from apt if it not installed (requires `python-commandnotfound` / `python3-commandnotfound`);
 * `apt_get_search` &ndash; changes trying to search using `apt-get` with searching using `apt-cache`;